 In a few people who have granuloma annulare, certain factors may cause clusters of granuloma annulare bumps to erupt.
 Such factors include exposure to sunlight, insect bites, skin testing for tuberculosis, bacille Calmette-Guérin vaccination, injury, infection with Borrelia bacteria, and viral infections.

 Granuloma annulare occurs twice as often in women as in men.

-The bumps are usually red but may be slightly bluish, yellowish tan, or skin-colored, and a person may have one ring or several.
-The bumps usually cause no pain or itching and they most often form on the feet, legs, hands, or fingers of children and adults.
+The bumps are usually red but may be slightly bluish, yellowish tan, or skin-colored, and a person may have one bump or several.
+The bumps may be tender but usually cause no pain or itching.
+They most often form on the feet, legs, hands, or fingers of children and adults.
 The bumps often expand outwardly to form rings.
 The center of each ring may be clear or be slightly sunken and sometimes pale or light brown.
 In some people, the rings become widespread.

 People with large affected areas often benefit from treatment that combines phototherapy (exposure to ultraviolet light—see Phototherapy: Using Ultraviolet Light to Treat Skin Disorders) with the use of psoralens (drugs that make the skin more sensitive to the effects of ultraviolet light).
-This treatment is called PUVA (psoralens plus ultraviolet A).
+This treatment is called psoralen plus ultraviolet A (PUVA) therapy.

 Isotretinoin, dapsone, and cyclosporine may be effective if rings are widespread.

 Other possible therapies include infliximab, adalimumab, and different types of lasers.

 Generic NameSelect Brand Names